 Lighten the stress on hips, knees, ankles, and feet

 Plus, you'll probably have more energy, get around easier, and breathe easier.

 The Right Balance for Diabetes and Weight Loss

 It's important to keep tight glucose control while you lose weight.
 You don't want to run the risk of high or low blood sugar while you change your eating habits.

 Cutting 500 calories a day is generally safe for someone with diabetes.
-When you're choosing which calories to cut, cut them across the board -- from protein, carbohydrates, and fat.
-Maintain a healthy ratio of carbs, fat, and protein.
-Ideally your calories should come from:
+When you're choosing which calories to cut, cut them across the board: from protein, carbohydrates, and fat.
+Ideally, your calories should come from:

-It's also a good idea to consider taking a refresher course on carbs .
-Since they are broken down into sugar early in digestion, carbs have the biggest effect on blood sugar.
+Carbs have the biggest effect on blood sugar.
 Eating complex carbs (whole-grain bread and vegetables, for example) is better than eating simple carbs like cake, because they are absorbed more slowly into the bloodstream, cutting your risk of blood sugar spikes.